OopsRyan/advanced-programming-elements/README.md

 11. Separate a file into many sub-files which achieve different functions.
 Put supportive functions in the file called 'utilities'.
 12. If possible, design a function for debugging, like pausing the game in this case.
 13. One of JS's shortcomings is asynchronous loading all images.
+14. When writing if statement, the body of statement should not be too long, so usually write the oppsite predicate and return the function to avoid the orignial predicate containing a long body statment.
 <img src="https://github.com/OopsRyan/advanced-programming-styles/blob/master/game1/game1_demo.gif" width="200" height="200"/>